techyg/Voron0Stuff/README.md

 V0 TPU-SainSmart  - Settings for Sainsmart TPU (Shore Hardness 95A)

-PLease note that you may need to add some GCODE sections for the slicing profiles to work.
+Please note that you may need to add some GCODE sections for the slicing profiles to work.
 Refer to my printer configuration file.

+Configuration Files:

+** Note: Klipper often has new releases with breaking changes.
+I try to keep these files updated, but please beware that they may not work with the latest version of Klipper.
+This is especially true of the printer.cfg files which seem to break more frequently.

+DisplayEncoder.cfg - for use with the Voron 0 display.
+Make sure you include this file from your printer.cfg using [include DisplayEncoder.cfg]

+DisplayMenu.cfg - this specifies all the custom menu options.
+Make sure you include this file from your printer.cfg using [include DisplayMenu.cfg]

+klipper_Expander.cfg - the config file that I use for my klipper expander.
+Must be included from printer.cfg file.

+ldokit-voron01.cfg - my printer.cfg file for the LDO Kit v0.1.

+voron01-0.5-printer.cfg - printer.cfg file for my original v0.1, which uses an AC Bed and the original v0.0 motors.

+Other files:
+LGXLiteHartKPCBMountv2.stl - Hartk PCB toolhead mount for the Stealthburner with LGX Lite.
+You will need to m3x8's (recommend using washers) and also two heat inserts for the PCB.

+LGXLiteHartKPCBMountv2.scad - Open SCAD source code file, you can customize the PCB mount fairly easily with this and Open SCAD.